How an LMS used to work

 So, what’s different now?

 Quite a lot has changed.
 The LMS has developed from the simple beginnings of push and report to something that people see in a completely different way.
 Your standard LMS is now expected to provide features such as: document management, video conferencing, processing payments and offline learning.
-All of which are great, but out of the box these can be difficult to get working in a way that’s targeted and can actually make a difference to your audience of users, managers or administrators.
+All of which is great, but out of the box these can be difficult to get working in a way that’s targeted and can actually make a difference to your audience of users, managers or administrators.
 To get to this point, you really need to understand how each group would be using the system, and what each group would be expecting from the system.
 Despite this long list of features and the complications involved in integration, it’s normally a very simple development change that would yield the largest impact for your users.

 In addition to the growing list of LMS features, we also have technical improvements opening the door to yet more new features and possibilities.
 HTML5 put rest to the dominance of Flash as the go-to delivery method for training, and Microsoft have been trying to claw back lost ground to Apple and Google in terms of browser and platform dominance.
 We also have the introduction of the Tin Can and xAPI standards to add to the stalemate between SCORM 1.2 and 2004.
 But what does all this mean for the user or the LMS platform itself?